 If you opt for the Vienna Pass, unlimited rides on the HOHO bus are included, so give it a try!

 When is the Best Time to Go to Vienna?

 Vienna is wonderful year-round!
 The spring and fall bring the best weather, and the lowest crowds- these seasons are great for exploring Vienna’s many green spaces and parks.
 You’ll also get more daylight to walk around Vienna.

 However, Vienna is also a wonderful winter destination, known for its Christmas markets, concerts, and festive cheer around the holiday season.
-Most Christmas markets open in Mid-November and last through Christmas Eve, with a few staying open until New Years.
+Most Christmas markets in Vienna open in mid-November and last through Christmas Eve, with a few staying open until New Years.
 We loved Vienna in December!
 There is ice skating, Christmas concerts, markets full of delicious food, and lots of holiday cheer.

 FAQ: Is Vienna Walkable: Getting Around Vienna

 Have questions about whether Vienna is walkable, or how to get around Vienna?
 Here are some of the most frequently asked questions about getting around Vienna, Austria.

 No, the metro in Vienna is not free.
 None of the public transportation in Vienna is free, you must have a valid transit ticket.
 Called the U-Bahn, the underground metro in Vienna uses the same transit tickets as the buses and trams.
 If your transit ticket is randomly checked, you will be fined if you do not have a ticket or have not been correctly validated.

 Yes, there is Uber in Vienna, and it works quite well.
 My parents visited us in Vienna and were unable to walk far in the cold weather.
 They used Uber several times a day and never had a bad experience.
 They were picked up for rides within 6-8 minutes, even on busy days.